What is IOTA & How Does it Work? - MIOTA for Beginners

 It doesn't have a blockchain, and there are no miners.
 It uses a decentralised distributed ledger where each new transaction validates the previous two.
 This means that the Tangle network doesn't have to spend resources to verify transactions as users on the network do it for them.

-However, if you are going to purchase IOTA tokens from cryptocurrency exchanges or trading platforms, they will charge you a standard fee.
+However, if you are going to purchase IOTA tokens from cryptocurrency exchanges or crypto trading platforms, they will charge you a standard fee.
 The percentage of the cost depends on a wide range of factors, including your country of residence, amount of tokens, and pricing structure.

 What Are the Benefits of IOTA?

 Since it uses its proprietary distributed ledger called Tangle instead of traditional blockchain, it offers some unique benefits:

 Unlike other cryptocurrencies, the network doesn't charge any transaction fee.
 Whether you are sending $100,000 or a single penny, you will receive the same amount.
 There are no deductions.

 The distributed ledger called Tangle has been designed and engineered in such an innovative way that more traffic on the network means faster transaction settlement.

 Although it isn't as fast as some of the other more established cryptocurrencies, it still brings swift transaction times.
-You don't need to wait for too long for verification.
+You don't need to wait too long for verification.